Vienna State Opera

 At the Vienna Opera Ball, the Vienna State Opera is transformed into the world’s most famous ballroom.
 The committee, consisting of approximately 150 pairs of young men and women in white ball gowns and tails, ensures a glamorous opening of the Opera Ball.

-In April, May, June and September, around 150 opera and ballet performances will be screened live on Herbert-von-Karajan-Platz in front of the opera building on a 50 m² screen - it's classical enjoyment for free!
+In April, May, June, September and December, more than 80 opera and ballet performances will be screened live on Herbert-von-Karajan-Platz in front of the opera building on a 50 m² screen - it's classical enjoyment for free!

 Operngasse, Opernring intersection

-20 wheelchair spaces available (4 in the stalls/orchestra, 18 seats in the gallery as needed).
+- 22 Wheelchair spaces available (4 in the stalls/orchestra, 18 seats in the gallery as needed)